TennyZhuang/blog-cocl2/content/posts/rust-ref-stable-collection/index.md

 ## Fill the implementation and open source

 So far, we have not filled in any implementation of `LruCache` yet.
 In fact, I completely copied this part from [lru-rs][lru-rs] and am very grateful to the author of that crate.
 I open sourced the code at <https://github.com/TennyZhuang/ref-stable-lru>, and you can find many [UI tests](https://github.com/TennyZhuang/ref-stable-lru/pull/2/files) here.
 The "compile-fail" cases record the unsafe code we want to prevent, while the "compile-pass" cases record the safe operations we want to support.
 Feel free to submit issue if you find some corner cases that are not covered or find some unsound bugs.
+You can also discuss the post in the discussion area under the page directly, or at [rust-internals forum](https://internals.rust-lang.org/t/design-safe-collection-api-with-compile-time-reference-stability-in-rust/20285).

 ## Conclusion